 - Save changes and refresh the page.

-- Exit the Style Editor.
+- Exit Site Styles.
 You should now be able to type in your preferred language.

 If your text's special characters still don't show, try copying and pasting the text in from a separate document or a language translator tool.
 We recommend pasting as plain text to remove any unwanted formatting.

-Typekit also has fonts optimized for some non-English languages.
-Visit https://typekit.com/fonts to explore those options, then follow Step 3 above to see if those fonts are available on your site.
-For more help, visit Using Typekit with Squarespace.
+Adobe Fonts also has fonts optimized for some non-English languages.
+Visit Adobe Fonts to explore those options, then follow Step 2 above to see if those fonts are available on your site.
+For more help, visit Changing fonts.

 There isn't currently a built-in way to add right-to-left (RTL) text to a Squarespace site.